nathanael-fijalkow/TheoretiCS_doc/editors.md

 Once this process is finished, you can propose a decision.
 For phase 2, this is: propose to accept, propose to reject, ask for minor revisions, or ask for major revisions.

-Revision requests are dealt with directly by you, without intervention from the Editors-in-chief.
+Revision requests are dealt with directly by you, without intervention from the editors-in-chief.

 ### Revision requests